juliatufts/juliatufts.github.io/_posts/2014-09-16-happy-birthday-devin.md

 title: Happy Birthday Devin
 ---

-My friend Devin is pfc.
+My friend Devin is p f c.
 He is very intelligent, artistic, spirited, charismatic and has great style.
 He is one of the best programmers I know.
 Hangouts with Devin are adventures where you're part of a super friend gang called the Chroma Luma Kids.
 They're the best.

 <canvas data-processing-sources="/Scripts/DevinComp.pde"></canvas>